 $2,000.00 renewable awards are available

-Incoming freshman accepted to Marist College may apply for a theatre scholarship.
+Incoming freshmen accepted to Marist College may apply for a theatre scholarship.
 All students must complete the application requirements to be eligible for a scholarship award.
 Several renewable scholarships are available each year.

 Marist has partnered with RaiseMe to offer U.S. high school students the opportunity to earn micro-scholarships that recognize their academic achievements and outstanding accomplishments.
 Students can earn up to $25,000 in micro-scholarships each year, which will be incorporated in their Marist College merit scholarship award.